Annual Report

 Greetings from the Suwannee River Area Council!

-We are pleased to provide youour 2017 Suwannee River Area Council, Boy Scouts of America Annual Report.
-The quality of our Scouting program remains strong, as we continue to serve 1,937 youth.
-2017 marked the 94th year the Suwannee River Area Council has been serving youth in 13 Counties: Seminole, Decatur, Grady, Thomas, Colquitt, Jefferson, Madison, Taylor, Wakulla, Franklin, Leon, Gadsden, and Liberty.
+We are pleased to provide you with some highlights from our 2024 Suwannee River Area Council Annual Report.
+The quality of our Scouting program remains strong, as we continue to serve 1,425 youth.
+2024 marked the 100th year that the Suwannee River Area Council has been serving youth in our area.
+As of 2024 our service area includes the following 13 Counties: Seminole, Decatur and Grady, Thomas, Colquitt in Georgia; Jefferson, Madison, Taylor, Wakulla, Franklin, Leon, Gadsden, and Liberty in Florida.

 The values found in the Scout Oath and Law have become the compass that guides young people along the path to responsible adulthood.
 These values are needed now more than ever.
 In our culture and our world, these values become the foundation needed to overcome everyday challenges.
 Truly, these values are the foundation for a successful life.